RayPT808/Basel-Mobile-Personal-Training/README.md

 ### Code

-- The HTML main structure is based on CI's own boilerplate code
+- The HTML main structure is based on CI's own boilerplate code.
 + Code snipets from the CI's Love Running Project were used on page 1. and page 3.
 * Checkbox function was used from CI's course material "HTML essentials - Checkbox and Radio Inputs" chapter.